kailash-manasarovar/statement/docs/timeline/2024/november.md

 ![Letter of dismissal](../../content/images/polygon/letter-of-dismissal.jpg)
 ![Postal receipt](../../content/images/polygon/receipt-correos.jpg)

+- They seem to be saying they're going to get unskilled employees doing other jobs to take over the professional writing function.
 - I'm keen to fight them.
-It's totally out of order and unfair.
+- It's totally out of order and unfair.
-- I'm also keen to claim for the harassment [I was already discussing with HR](october.md#bullying-ramps-up-at-polygon) including the [sexual harassment at dinner in Bali](may.md#the-pakistani-yorkshire-man).
+- I'm also keen to claim for the constant bullying and harassment [I was already discussing with HR](october.md#bullying-ramps-up-at-polygon) including the [threat of sexual violence at dinner in Bali](may.md#the-pakistani-yorkshire-man).
 - I get a recommendation from a British friend.
 - The British lawyer cannot help me as I have a Spanish contract, but she in turn recommends a Spanish lawyer who I contact immediately.
 - The company is [J. A. Cremades Y Associates](https://www.jacremades.com/) based in Madrid.